API Security

 JWT / OpenID Connect

-Native support for Auth0, Okta, Azure AD, Cognito, Firebase, Clerk, Supabase, and any OpenID-compliant identity provider.
-Token signature, expiration, audience, and issuer validated at the gateway — backends never see an unauthenticated request.
+Native support for Auth0, Okta, Azure AD, and any OpenID-compliant provider — tokens validated at the gateway before backends ever see the request.

 Rate limiting and quotas